irmen/Tale/docs/source/index.rst

 - requires Python 3.5 or newer
 - game engine and framework code is separated from the actual game code
 - single-player Interactive Fiction mode and multi-player MUD mode
-- text console interface, GUI (Tkinter), or web browser interface, switchable by command line argument.
+- selectable interface types: text console interface, GUI (Tkinter), or web browser interface
-- MUD mode runs as a web server (no old-skool console access like telnet for now)
+- MUD mode runs as a web server (no old-skool console access via telnet or ssh for now)
-- can load and run games/stories from a zipfile or from extracted folders.
+- can load and run games/stories directly from a zipfile or from extracted folders.
-- wizard and normal player privileges, wizards gain access to a set of special 'debug' commands that are helpful while testing/debugging the game.
+- wizard and normal player privileges, wizards gain access to a set of special 'debug' commands that are helpful while testing/debugging/administrating the game.
-- the parser uses a soul based on the classic LPC-MUD's 'soul.c', it has been converted to Python and adapted
+- the parser uses a soul based on the classic LPC-MUD's 'soul.c' from the late 90's
-- the soul has 250+ 'emotes' such as bounce and shrug.
+- the soul has 250+ 'emotes' such as 'bounce', 'shrug' and 'ponder'.
-- tab-completion of commands (command line requires readline/pyreadline for this)
 - it knows 2200+ adverbs that you can use with these emotes.
 It does prefix matching so you don't have to type it out in full (gives a list of suggestions if multiple words match).
 - it knows about bodyparts that you can target certain actions (such as kick or pat) at.
 - it can deal with object names that consist of multiple words (i.e. contain spaces).
 For instance, it understands when you type 'get the blue pill' when there are multiple pills on the table.
+- tab-completion of commands on systems that support readline
 - you can alter the meaning of a sentence by using words like fail, attempt, don't, suddenly, pretend
 - you can put stuff into a bag and carry the bag, to avoid cluttering your inventory.
 - you can refer to earlier used items and persons by using a pronoun ("examine box / drop it", "examine idiot / slap him").
 - yelling something will actually be heard by creatures in adjacent locations.
 They'll get a message that someone is yelling something, and if possible, where the sound is coming from.
-- it's possible to have items that you can combine into new items.
 - text is nicely formatted when outputted (dynamically wrapped to a configurable width).
 - uses ansi sequence to spice up the console output a bit (needs colorama on windows, falls back to plain text if not installed)
 - uses smartypants to automatically render quotes, dashes, ellipsis in a nicer way.